Perfectsamay123/Parking-Management-System/README.md

 * Java 1.8
 * Maven 3

+## SETUP
+* Clone the following Repo : [ click_this](https://github.com/Perfectsamay123/Parking-Management-System.git)
+* Resolve the dependencies
+* Run the application through main driver class and use the below given endpoints.

 ## REST API
 * The following Endpoints are used in the Parking Management System.The Request & Response Body are described as below: